stefjnl/SemanticKernelFunctionCaller/overview.md

-# Technical Overview: ChatCompletionService-Gemini-2.5
+# Technical Overview: SemanticKernelFunctionCaller-Gemini-2.5

-Based on the analysis of the codebase, here is a detailed technical overview of the `ChatCompletionService-Gemini-2.5` application.
+Based on the analysis of the codebase, here is a detailed technical overview of the `SemanticKernelFunctionCaller-Gemini-2.5` application.

 ### **1. High-Level Architecture**

 The application follows a classic **N-Tier (or Clean/Onion) Architecture**, which promotes separation of concerns and maintainability.
 The solution is divided into several projects, each with a distinct responsibility:

-*   **`ChatCompletionService.Domain`**: The core of the application.
+*   **`SemanticKernelFunctionCaller.Domain`**: The core of the application.
 It contains the fundamental business entities (like `ChatMessage`, `ChatResponse`), value objects, and enums.
 It has no dependencies on any other project in the solution.
-*   **`ChatCompletionService.Application`**: This layer defines the application's business logic and use cases.
-It contains interfaces for external-facing services (`IChatCompletionService`, `IProviderFactory`), Data Transfer Objects (DTOs) for moving data between layers, and the core application logic (Use Cases).
+*   **`SemanticKernelFunctionCaller.Application`**: This layer defines the application's business logic and use cases.
+It contains interfaces for external-facing services (`ISemanticKernelFunctionCaller`, `IProviderFactory`), Data Transfer Objects (DTOs) for moving data between layers, and the core application logic (Use Cases).
-*   **`ChatCompletionService.Infrastructure`**: This project implements the interfaces defined in the `Application` layer.
+*   **`SemanticKernelFunctionCaller.Infrastructure`**: This project implements the interfaces defined in the `Application` layer.
 It handles all external concerns, such as communicating with third-party APIs (like OpenRouter), managing configuration, and implementing data mappings.
-*   **`ChatCompletionService.API`**: This is the presentation layer, built as an ASP.NET Core Web API.
+*   **`SemanticKernelFunctionCaller.API`**: This is the presentation layer, built as an ASP.NET Core Web API.
 It exposes RESTful endpoints, serves the frontend static files (HTML, JS), and handles incoming HTTP requests, delegating the actual work to the `Application` layer.
-*   **`ChatCompletionService.AppHost`**: This project appears to be a .NET Aspire host, designed to orchestrate and launch the other services, though its specific implementation details were not fully analyzed.
+*   **`SemanticKernelFunctionCaller.AppHost`**: This project appears to be a .NET Aspire host, designed to orchestrate and launch the other services, though its specific implementation details were not fully analyzed.

 ### **2. Detailed OpenRouter Communication Flow**